Penn's Creek massacre: Marie Le Roy and Barbara Leininger

 The Lenape who had not traveled east after the massacre next took their prisoners and headed west.
 Twelve-year-old girls Marie Le Roy and Barbara Leininger were given as property to the Lenape warrior named Kalasquay.
 Barbara attempted to escape but was almost immediately recaptured and condemned to be burned to death.
 She was given a Bible and a fire was built, but just as she was about to be thrown into the flames, a young Lenape begged so earnestly for her life that she was spared on condition that she promise not to run away again and that she stop crying.

 The Lenape took their prisoners through forests and swamps, avoiding roads where they might be discovered.
 The captives were forced to walk barefoot over rocks and stumps until their feet were worn down to the bone and tendon and they were in agony.
 Their clothing, caught on brambles and branches, shredded and fell off.
 Older children were made to carry smaller ones bound to their backs.
-Marie Le Roy was separated from her brother Jacob when the group split up at the village of Chinklacamoose in their second week of traveling and Barbara Leininger was separated from her sister, Regina, at some unknown point approximately 400 miles from Penn's Creek.
+Marie Le Roy was separated from her brother Jean Jacques when the group split up at the village of Chinklacamoose in their second week of traveling and Barbara Leininger was separated from her sister, Regina, at some unknown point approximately 400 miles from Penn's Creek.

 Marie and Barbara were in a group that arrived in Kittanning (then also known as Kittany) in December and included fellow Penn's Creek captive Hanna Breilinger and her two children.
 They remained there for nine months, until September 1756.
 They were put to work tanning leather, clearing land and building huts, planting corn and making moccasins.
 There was little food and at times the prisoners had to subsist on nothing but acorns, roots, grass and bark.
-One of Hanna Breilinger's children starved to death at Kittaning.
-In September 1756, the prisoners were taken deep into the forest when provincial troops arrived to attack the village during the Kittaning Expedition, and warned not to attempt escape.
-When the attack was over, they were brought back and found Kittaning had been burned to the ground.
+One of Hanna Breilinger's children starved to death at Kittanning.
+In September 1756, the prisoners were taken deep into the forest when provincial troops arrived to attack the village during the Kittanning Expedition, and warned not to attempt escape.
+When the attack was over, they were brought back and found Kittanning had been burned to the ground.
 An Englishwoman who was also being held captive by the Lenape had attempted to escape with the provincial forces but had been recaptured and was sentenced to death.
 Le Roy and Leininger later recounted:

 Three days later, an Englishman who had escaped was also recaptured and tortured to death.
 Le Roy and Leininger would recount that "his torments, however, continued only about three hours; but his screams were frightful to listen to."
 Due to hard rain, the Lenape could not keep the fire they had lain him in going, so they used him as a shooting target without killing him.
 When he screamed for a drink of water, they poured melted lead down his throat, which killed him instantly.
 Le Roy and Leininger commented: